 PIERRE POILIEVRE, MP, CARLETON

-Pierre Poilievre is a former Minister, a five-term Member of Parliament and the Conservative Shadow Minister of Finance.
+Pierre Poilievre is a former Minister, a six-term Member of Parliament and the Conservative Shadow Minister for Jobs and Industry.
 He champions the free market in which everyone gets ahead on merit, not government handouts, and people take ownership of and responsibility for their own destinies.

 To make room for personal freedom and responsibility, he believes in limiting government.
 For example, Poilievre led the fight against crippling Liberal tax hikes on small businesses in the fall of 2017.
 This tax revolt forced the government to set aside some of its most damaging proposals.
 He is also fighting out-of-control deficit spending and tax increases.
 More recently, he has demanded the government reveal the true cost to families and businesses of its proposed carbon taxes.
 The government has so far redacted these costs, in what has become known as the “Carbon Tax Cover-Up”.